What Does a Mortgage Loan Officer Do?

 The mortgage loan process can be nerve-wracking, even if it’s not your first go-around.

-A mortgage loan officer serves as a guide.
+A mortgage loan officer serves as a guide to home loans.
 This individual, sometimes licensed and certified, helps potential homebuyers determine if they qualify for a loan and, if so, which type of home loan is right for them.

 A mortgage loan officer is a type of mortgage loan originator (MLO), a regulatory term.
 An MLO may also refer to a company that does mortgage originations, like a mortgage broker.